-8. Call the asynchronous command client to run the command that imports an asset.
+- 8. Call the asynchronous command client to run the command that imports an asset.
 You might have created an asynchronous command handler to implement the AsyncCommandHandlerIF interface class in a previous step.
 If you did, the asynchronous command client listens to command notifications and forwards the notifications to the handler.
-The handler performs any necessary actions while waiting for the command to complete.
+The handler performs any necessary actions while waiting for the command to complete. - Check the command result when the command completes.
 When the command finishes running, control is returned to the caller.
 You can then check the result by calling the command.getCommandResult method.